sakshi26-97/BMI-Calculator-master/README.md

 # BMI-Calculator-master
-It calculates the BMI of an user
+It is an android application that calculates the BMI of an user